Here are the main differences between technical analysis and fundamental analysis…

-fundamental analysts take a long relatively long term approach to analyzing the the forex market.
+- fundamental analysts take a long relatively long-term approach to analyzing the forex market.

 What is a financial statement?
 In the context of forex fundamental analysis, financial statements (broadly speaking) are such fundamental data like:

-if a fundamental trader who wants to trade the Australia dollar, he would look the main factors that drive the Australian Economy.
+- if a fundamental trader wants to trade the Australian dollar, he would look the main factors that drive the Australian Economy.

 - let's say that Australia’s unemployment rate last month was 5% and then this month it's at 4% then what do you think is happening?